dlstreamer/pipeline-zoo/README.md

 | [Pipebench Reference](docs/pipebench-reference-guide.md)
 | [Measurement Output](docs/output.md) |

+**Important note:

+This repository is archived and no longer supported**

 The Intel® DL Streamer Pipeline Zoo is a catalog of media and media analytics pipelines optimized for Intel hardware.
 It includes tools for downloading pipelines and their dependencies and tools for measuring